 Work-at-home angle: Typically court reporting is performed in person in courtrooms and at depositions, and CART work is also done on site, though some forms may be done remotely.

 However, those with realtime writing skills and experience can use them in work-at-home settings by transitioning to captioning.
 However, to become a captioner, additional training and possibly certification may be required.Continue to 5 of 6 below.

 05 of 06

 Definition: A medical transcriptionist practices a specialized form of transcription.
-He or she listen to a physician or medical practitioner’s dictated notes regarding a patient and transcribes them so they can be added into the patient’s medical file.
+He or she listens to a physician or medical practitioner’s dictated notes regarding a patient and transcribes them so they can be added into the patient’s medical file.
 Typically a medical transcriptionist uses similar equipment to a general transcriber's computer.
 This includes a headset, foot pedal, and specialized transcription software.

 Unlike most other forms of transcription, medical transcription... requires post-secondary training--either a 1-year certificate program or 2-year associate’s degree.
-The types of courses required in these programs include anatomy, medical terminology, medical legal issues, and grammar and punctuation.
+The types of courses required in these programs include anatomy, medical terminology, medical and legal issues, and grammar and punctuation.

 There are two types of certifications: registered medical transcriptionist (RMT) and certified medical transcriptionist (CMT).
 Certifications require an initial exam and then retesting periodically and/or continuing education.

 General skills needed to be a medical transcriptionist: